 About the Oshtemo Fire Department

-The Oshtemo Township Fire Department is a combination fire department comprised of full-time staff as well as paid-on-call members.
-OFD currently has 10 full-time positions and 45 paid-on-call positions.
+The Oshtemo Township Fire Department is a combination fire department comprised of full-time staff, paid-on-call members, as well as resident interns.
+OFD currently has 16 full-time personnel which include 3 full time Captains, 9 full time Firefighters, 1 full time Training Officer, and 3 Chiefs (1 Chief, 1 Assistant Chief/Fire Marshal, and 1 Deputy Chief).
+There are 21 paid-on-call personnel, and 2 Resident Interns.
 Through this system the department provides 24/7/365 protection to the 36 square miles and 22,802 residents of the township.

-The department operates three Fire Stations and 16 pieces of apparatus.
-Two of the Fire Stations are staffed 24/7.
-Our third Station houses a fire engine that is routinely responded by paid-on-call personnel.
-Fire Station 5-1 is staffed with 1 full-time Driver/Operator and one paid-on-call Firefighter by working a 24 hour shift.
-Station 5-1 is also staffed by the Chief, Deputy Chief, and Assistant Chief from 7 am – 6 pm, Monday thru Friday.
-Fire Station 5-2 is staffed by 1 full-time Driver/Operator and 1 paid-on-call Firefighter by working a 24 hour shift.
+The department operates two Fire Stations that are staffed 24/7 as well as a third station that is an un-staffed reserve station.
+OFD operates 14 pieces of apparatus.
+Fire Station 5-1 is staffed with 1 full-time Captain, 1 full-time firefighter, and 1 paid-on-call firefighter by working a 24 hour shift.
+Station 5-1 is also staffed by the Chief, Deputy Chief, and Assistant Chief/Fire Marshal from 8 am – 5 pm, Monday – Friday.
+Station 5-2 is staffed with 2 full-time firefighters and 1 paid-on-call firefighter.
 Station 5-2 is also staffed by our Training Officer from 8 am – 5 pm, Monday – Friday.
+What is a paid-on-call firefighter?
 Paid-on-call firefighters remain “on-call” and ready to answer any alarm which may come in at any time.
 These firefighters respond from their homes, places of employment, or wherever they may be at the time of the call.

 There are four levels of rank within the paid-on-call system, consisting of Firefighters, Driver/Operators, Lieutenants, and Captains.
 Each level of rank has certain responsibilities outlined below: